Extravenger/scanVenger/README.md

 # Host and Port Discovery Tool

 A tool built along the OSEP course, the idea came from when attempting to find hosts and open ports inside an internal network, but from windows machine.
+*Note: there might be false positives regarding hostnames, it's better to verify it manually after getting them using the tool*

 ## Features